itsjesski/Mixer-RPG/README.md

 # Beam-RPG-Scotty
 This is a chat based RPG for beam.pro that runs using scottybot and node.js.
 It allows users in chat to go on adventures, quests, raids, and many other things and saves character data to a json db.

+## Can I use this on my Beam channel?
+Yes, but I can't provide support in getting it started or fixing errors.

 Getting Started: <br>
 1. Install node from https://nodejs.org/en/ <br>
 2. Download this RPG onto your desktop.<br>